ati-ozgur/KDD99ReviewArticle/README.md

 This older article were published as [preprint](https://peerj.com/preprints/1954/).

-These repository is created for new version of that article.
+This repository is created for new version of that article.
 Using python scripts and bibliography file, tables and figures in new article submission can be reproduced.

 [Provided bibliography file](https://github.com/ati-ozgur/KDD99ReviewArticle/blob/master/HelperCodes/KDD99ReviewArticles.bib) contains meta data information for new article.